NSaiyara/wad/projects/trec/README.md

 ICT, ICTer, University of ICT

-RIM, Jobbers, Royal Insitute of Mayhem
+RIM, IRJobs, Royal Insitute of Mayhem

 Not all fields are included, add passwords, emails, etc, as required.